 Common Complications Associated With Metal on Metal Hip Replacements

-The OMNI Apex K2 Hip Replacement System isn’t the only hip implant that has been scrutinized over early failure and complications arising from its metal on metal components.
-Like other systems, the metal components can lead to the early erosion of the device, injuries to the joint and a blood poisoning called metalosis— which occurs due to elevated amounts of heavy metals such as chromium and cobalt in the blood stream.
-The following symptoms may indicate that you require revision surgery or to have the device removed.
+The OMNI Apex K2 Hip Replacement System isn’t the only hip implant that has been scrutinized over early failure and complications arising from its metal on metal components (see Stryker and DePuy hip pages for more information).
+Like other systems, the metal components can lead to the early erosion of the device, injuries to the joint and a heavy metal poisoning called metalosis— which occurs due to elevated amounts of heavy metals such as chromium and cobalt in the bloodstream.
+The following symptoms may indicate that you require revision surgery or to have the medical device removed.

 - The development of infections within the joint.
 This may be accompanied by the formation of scar tissue caused by the accumulation of metal shavings within the hip.